Maguey909C/TidyData/CodeBook.md

 #Hello again,
-#The following explanation will help understand what functions I created, what they demonstate, and how to interpret my data set from my R script.
+#The following explanation will help you understand what functions I created, what they demonstate, and how to interpret my dataset from my R script.
 # 1. The function finaltest produces a matrix of every Test file
 # 2. The function finaltrain produces a matrix of every Train file
 # 3. The function Meanfinaltest produces a matrix of all the means from all the Test files